Lucy Letby trial: Nurse thought 'not again' over baby collapse

 The Crown alleges she used the same method to attack his sister, Child B, on the following night shift.

+He told the jury: "At that time we were being told that we shouldn't be saying such things and not to make a fuss.

+"I didn't really have any hard evidence, but I wish I'd been more courageous at the time."

-Her nursing colleague, who cannot be identified for legal reasons, recalled she was preparing medicines when the monitor alarm sounded at Child B's incubator.
+Ms Letby's nursing colleague, who cannot be identified for legal reasons, recalled she was preparing medicines when the monitor alarm sounded at Child B's incubator.

 The nurse said Ms Letby was the first to go to the cot and she called her for help.